-If you’re an eCommerce store owner, you know it takes a great deal of work to run a business.
-With so many different responsibilities and ecommerce work on your plate, it can be difficult to stay on top of your game.
+If you’re an eCommerce store owner, you know running a business takes a great deal of work.
+With so many different responsibilities and ecommerce work on your plate, it can be challenging to stay on top of your game.

-For this reason, many eCommerce store owners, especially Amazon FBA businesses, choose to outsource some or even all of their tasks so they can focus on what matters most: selling products!
+For this reason, many eCommerce store owners, especially Amazon FBA businesses, outsource some or even all of their tasks to focus on what matters most: selling products!
 This includes:

 Returns

-Returns are a common part of eCommerce and can be a pain to deal with.
-However, returns can also be an opportunity for your business—if you have an excellent return policy that entices customers to return their products.
+Returns are a standard part of eCommerce and can be a pain.
+However, if you have an excellent return policy that entices customers to return their products, they can also be an opportunity for your business.

-It’s essential to set up your return process early so that you don’t run into problems when it comes time for returns.
-One way you can do this is by outsourcing returns management tasks to a virtual assistant who’ll ensure the process goes smoothly and efficiently.
+Setting up your return process early is essential so you don’t run into problems when it comes time for returns.
+You can do this by outsourcing returns management tasks to a virtual assistant who’ll ensure the process goes smoothly and efficiently.
 In addition to assisting with returns management, VAs are great at answering customer service emails and phone calls from dissatisfied customers.
-VAs also help out with product sourcing duties like finding suppliers or negotiating terms with them.
+VAs also help with product sourcing duties like finding suppliers or negotiating their terms.

 Amazon Customer Support